What to Eat After Tooth Extraction?

 Why You Should Maintain a Proper Diet After Tooth Extraction

-After tooth removal, the last thing you want is to be stuck with a sore mouth and a longer recovery time.
-That’s why following a proper diet is essential for a successful recovery.
-Did you know that your diet can actually help speed up the healing process and reduce pain and inflammation?
+After tooth removal, the last thing you want is a sore mouth and a longer recovery time.
+Hence, following a proper diet is essential for a speedy recovery.

 Choosing soft, cold, protein-rich, and vitamin-rich foods gives your body the nutrients it needs to recover faster.
 These foods are easy to chew and gentle on your mouth, making them the perfect options for your post-tooth removal diet.
 Conversely, some foods can cause irritation and pain or even slow healing, so avoiding them is essential.